denis-rossati/blog-posts/lessons_from_factorio_to_system_design.md

-# Lessons from factorio to software development
+# Lessons from factorio to software development.

 This is my review regarding factorio.